rubenxyz/retired_assassin/README.md

 #### Fountain Syntax

 This [screenplay](https://github.com/rubensz/2percent/blob/master/2percent.fountain) is written in a Fountain which is a plain text markdown language for screenplays.
-As long as you follow the Fountain Syntax, you can edit the screenplay in any editor for plain text – although software dedicated to Fountain syntax (or one with a plugin for Fountain), gives a superior writing experience.
+As long as you follow the Fountain Syntax, you can edit the screenplay in any editor for plain text – although software dedicated to Fountain syntax (or one with a plugins for Fountain), gives a superior writing experience.
 To see some options, see this [link](https://fountain.io/apps).

 #### Git:octocat:

-Git is software for version control.
+Git is software for version control of computer code.
+Just like computer code, screenplays are a set of instructions according to a standardized formatting, and can hence utilize the powerful tools used by programmers.
 Follow [these instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03) on how to install Git on OS X, Windows and Linux.

 ### Cloning